Picovoice/porcupine/README.md

 ### Java

-Install the Porcupine Java binding by downloading and referencing the latest Porcupine JAR file available [here](/binding/java/bin).
-The SDK exposes a builder to create instances of the engine:
+The Porcupine Java binding is available from the Maven Central Repository at `ai.picovoice:porcupine-java:${version}`.

 ```java
 import ai.picovoice.porcupine.*;